ffbinaries/ffbinaries-node/readme.md

 If `output` argument is specified the binary will be placed there.
 In CLI it will default to current working directory.
-Programatically the default is `bin/{platform}` folder inside of your copy of ffbinaries.
+Programatically the default is the directory in which your script resides.

-If `platform` argument is missing then binaries for current platform will be downloaded.
+If `platform` argument is missing then the current platform will be autodected and binaries for it will be downloaded.

-If `components` argument is missing then binaries of all available components will be downloaded.
+If `components` argument is missing then binaries of all available components will be downloaded (see Components section).

 ## CLI